pan-roy/pan-roy.github.io/_posts/2024-03-26-retrieval-intro.md

 python -m venv "INSERT_NAME_HERE"
 ```

 You can then activate the virtual environment via the ```activate``` file within the newly created environment folder.
-Replace the example path below with yours and press Enter:
+Replace the example's path below with yours and press Enter.
+You should see the virtual environment show up as a  prefix in your terminal command line once done.

 ```powershell
 C:\Users\roypa\Scripts\reportenv\Scripts\activate
 ```

 Assuming ```pip``` is installed by default along with Python, enter the following command to install required dependencies.
-Should you get any errors regarding missing dependencies while scripting later on, you can use ```pip``` to install them as well.
+Should you run into any errors regarding missing dependencies while running scripts later on, you can use ```pip``` to install them as well.

 ```powershell
 pip install requests
 ```

-Use ```pip list``` to check whether installation is successful.
-Sample output on my end, note that yours will have much less content:
+Use ```pip list``` command to check whether installation is successful.
+Below is sample output on my end, note that yours will have much less content:

 ```
 (reportenv) PS C:\Users\roypa\Scripts> pip list